 - Your property tax would increase due to solar panels

 A misconception which is in the mind of most people is that installing solar panels would increase property tax, as the value of the home increases.
 But, actually, in many states of the US, solar power is exempted from the calculation of property tax.
 Thus you have the benefit of an asset which increases your home’s value but on which you don’t have to pay any tax.
+So are you ready to make the switch to solar energy?
+Check out Get Assist to hire a qualified professional who can properly install your solar panels.

 Solar energy systems are a great green energy alternative, which can produce all the electricity required for your home or office and is a valuable asset which is good for the environment too.